 What do the 3-5 processes look like for your big goal?
 Take 3 minutes to write it down right now before moving on to the next step.

 Related post: Why SMART GOALS Fail and How To Achieve Them

-Some milestones will have more than 3-5 outcomes, and that’s okay.
+Some process goals will have more than 3-5 projects, and that’s okay.
 Write them all down, but then prioritize which 3 are most likely to get you the result you need with the least amount of effort?
 You are looking for the fastest path to your success.
 If you’re not sure, use the 9 square prioritization matrix to prioritize effectively.

-Take 5 minutes to identify the 3-5 outcomes for each of your milestones now.
+Take 5 minutes to identify the 3-5 projects for each of your process goals now.